-By the mid 1880’s the attention of the country, and to only a slightly less degree, the attention of the world was focused on Chicago and the
+By the mid 1880’s the attention of the country, and to only a slightly less degree, the attention of the world was focused on Chicago and the Great

-time.
-The Exposition exceeded expectations and is recognized today as perhaps the greatest World’s Fair ever.
+Exposition exceeded expectations and is recognized today as perhaps the greatest World’s Fair ever.

 The Governor of Indiana appointed Laura Worley as Indiana’s representative on the Fairs Executive Committee.
-In a publication announcing
+In a publication announcing her

-of her public or private business, and entertains in her elegant home many of the most cultured and gifted people of the day.”
+her public or private business, and entertains in her elegant home many of the most cultured and gifted people of the day.”
 Laura’s sister